Pertuis, Vaucluse: tourism & sightseeing

 One unusual feature is to be seen on a house in Rue Droite, where a large stone is inserted in the opening in the facade that was where the merchant would originally have placed his produce to attract customers.
 Not a remarkable sight perhaps, but I don't recall seeing this anywhere else and the ancient street and doorway do help to evoque Pertuis in the 16th century.

-Map of Pertuis and places to visit
+Map of Pertuis and places nearby

 Visit near Pertuis with France This Way reviews